irfanihbro/irfanihbro/README.md

 🧠 **Things I Like:**

-- 💻 Coding, Networking, Servers, and Linux shenanigans
+- 💻 Gaming, Coding, Networking, Servers, and Linux shenanigans
-- 🎨 Digital or traditional art and photography
+- 🎨 Digital or traditional art
 - 🎸 Rock & Metal music (A7X supremacy 🤘)
-- ⚙️ Automotive and aviation
+- ⚙️ Automotive and photography

 ---